Impact of the form of weighted networks on the quantum extreme reservoir computation: Relation between the QERC performance and the weight distribution

 \subsection{Tails in the Distribution and the Performance}

-The unitary operators we characterized though the weight functions directly serve as the feature map for the QERC.
-We will now explore how these different weight functions and their associated feature maps affect the performance of the QERC with the MNIST data set.
-First, we will focus on the testing accuracy rate of the QERC by comparing the unitary map of the DTC model with $n=100$ to the Haar-random model and the Cauchy-random model.
+The unitary operators we characterized through the weight distributions directly serve as the feature map for the QERC.
+We will now explore how these different weight distributions and their associated feature maps affect the performance of the QERC with the MNIST dataset.